nibiew/AerolithOnStream/README.md

 	5. The bot will only send guesses if the letters in the stream message match one of the words in the quiz.

 	6. The bot will automatically deactivate when the quiz timer has expired.
 You can also manually deactivate it by typing in "!end" (streamer only) or clicking on "End" in the program.
-If so, the bot will send the message "Ending Aerolith On Stream!"

 	7. To begin a new round, once again, start the round on Aerolith before clicking on "Start" in the program (staying in the same room / table will eliminate the need to update it).